-“Cádiz, in the early morning hours, when the air is filled with the smell of salt.”
+“Cádiz…the early morning hours, the air filled with the smell of salt.”
 (Niña Pastori)

-These lyrics sung by Cádiz’ native Niña Pastori perfectly illustrate my feelings for this southern Spanish city.
-Feelings of hot summers, feelings of yearning, feelings of a long lost love.
-It’s a perfect song for a perfect city!
+The lyrics sung by Cádiz’ native Niña Pastori perfectly illustrate the feelings I have for this southern Spanish city.
+Feelings of hot summers, feelings of yearning, feelings of a long lost love…

 I had the chance to stay in Cádiz during one long summer month while attempting to brush up my Spanish language skills.
 Ever since, when asked about my favourite place in the world, I have no problem answering…